appliedrelevance/epibus/doc/modbus_connection.md

-## Epibus _Modbus Connection_ DocType
+## EpiBus _Modbus Connection_ DocType

 ### Overview
-The Modbus Connection DocType in Epibus provides a structure for defining connections to Modbus devices.
+The Modbus Connection DocType in EpiBus provides a structure for defining connections to Modbus devices.
 It is essential for configuring and managing Modbus communication within the system.

 ### Fields Description
 1. **Host**: (Type: Data, Required) The IP address or hostname of the Modbus device.
 It is set to "0.0.0.0" by default but should be updated to the actual device's address.